-Archive content: this content was published more than 30 days ago.
+This content was published more than 1 year ago.

 La residencia de Ferdinad Santiago, en Toa Alta, quedó destrozada por los fuertes vientos del huracán María.
 (Alex Rafael Román / Especial para GFR Media)